 From there, she creates a CSV with everyone’s first and last name, email address, password, and organizational unit.
 She enters student information by typing in the example text, “FirstName,LastName,firstname.lastname@example.org,Password,/Students”.

 She adds staff members by entering their information with a slightly different format, “FirstName,LastName,email@example.com,Password,/Staff”.
-By separating users into different organizational units on the CSV, she ensures that staff and students will be separated once she uploads them on Google Apps Manager.
+By separating users into different organizational units on the CSV, she ensures that staff and students will be separated once she uploads them to Google Apps Manager.

 Next, she configures and installs Google Apps Manager and uploads the CSV by running the command, “gam csv users.csv gam create user ~PrimaryEmail firstname ~FirstName lastname ~LastName password ~Password org ~OrgUnit changepassword on”.
 All users are now added to Google Workspace without the need to add them individually.